Georgetown University Library: Bioethics Research Library

+The Bioethics Research Library opened on the first floor of Healy Hall in 1902 as the Hirst Library and Reading Room, functioning as an undergraduate library.
+It would later house the School of Foreign Service Library and then the Periodicals Room for Riggs Library.
+The library reopened in 1973 as the National Reference Center for Bioethics Literature as a wing of the Kennedy Institute of Ethics, which is located on the fourth floor of Healy Hall.
+The library obtained its current name in 2010.

 Woodstock Theological Library

 The Woodstock Theological Library is one of the oldest Catholic theological libraries in the United States, having been founded in 1869.
-The library moved to Georgetown in 1974, accompanying the Woodstock Theological Center, which closed in 2013, although the library remains in existence.
+The library moved to Georgetown in 1974, accompanying the Woodstock Theological Center, which closed in 2013, although the library collection remains in existence.

-School of Continuing Studies Downtown Campus Library

-The School of Continuing Studies Downtown Library opened with the move of Georgetown's School of Continuing Studies to a new Downtown campus in 2013.
-The library offers course reserve materials and provides a pickup location for materials from other libraries.